captbaritone/jordaneldredge.com/_pages/about.md

 ## Programming

-I've been writing software as a hobby since I was in High School.
+I've been writing software as a hobby since I was in high school.
 After college, it evolved naturally into a career.
 Since about 2009 I have been a full-time engineer.
 I currently work at Meta on the [Relay](https://relay.dev/) team.
 Check out my [projects](/projects) page or [GitHub profile](https://github.com/captbaritone).

 ## Singing